joequant/sto/README.md

 The reason I'm building against Mageia is that I'm a packager of Mageia Linux so I can push packages to the repositories if necessary.

+# Proxy

+Most of the scripts have proxy caching for builds.
+This involves installing squid, git-cache-http-server from npm, and devpi-server from pip